-To make Sun Tzu's work on strategy easier for today's readers to understand, we developed this complete a guidebook to all his key concepts.
-Consisting of over two hundred and thirty articles, each article explains one strategic principle and its key relationship to related principles.
+To make Sun Tzu's work on strategic agility easier for today's readers to understand, we developed this complete a guidebook to all his key concepts.
+Consisting of over two hundred and thirty articles, each article explains one strategile principle and its key relationship to related principles.
 Developed as a framework for a complete course of strategic studies, its articles convert each general principle into a series of steps or components that can be easily illustrated by examples.
 These examples are framed in the context of modern competition rather than ancient military warfare.

 Why is this work necessary?
 Sun Tzu's The Art of War is not a "training book" in the modern Western sense.
 It is a list of formulas written the context of the scientific philosophy of the era.
 Understanding all its concepts is nearly impossible for modern readers without examples or exercises.
 Like Euclid's Geometry, simply reading the work gives us few useful tools.
 This type of work requires understanding of its context and practice in its methods.

 The Rule Book is the culmination of over a decade of work breaking down Sun Tzu's principles into a series of step-by-step processes by the Institute's multiple award-winning author and founder, Gary Gagliardi.